20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Pinnacle Lake, Table Rock State Park

-The Pinnacle Lake swimming area at Table Rock features a little sandy beach and picnic area.
-Kayaks and small boats are for rent here for a small fee.
+The Pinnacle Lake swimming area at Table Rock features a small sandy beach and picnic area.
+Kayaks and small boats are available to rent for a small fee.
 Wading is also allowed at your own risk in the Carrick Creek waterfall near the observation deck.

 Table Rock State Park | 158 Ellison Lane, Pickens, SC | 864.878.9813